Our Board

-• to raise awareness of, and advocate about Homelessness in Aotearoa/New Zealand.
+to raise awareness of, and advocate for Homelessness in Aotearoa/New Zealand.

 Hamilton Christian Nightshelter Trust consists of a governance board who are responsible for: